HONESTe Online Consumer

 You can get information

-from the Electronic Privacy Information Center (EPIC) at www.epic.org. or from NASA
+from the Electronic Privacy Information Center (EPIC) at www.epic.org.

 Who's using your computer?